Meet Sam Plavins.

 In May 2019, I decided to answer that question for myself.
 Of course, I did what came naturally – I went for a walk.
 I left my home, family, and business behind for a 33-day, 800-km-long pilgrimage on Spain’s famed Camino de Santiago.
 With my life compressed down to a 28L backpack, I set out to ask the question, “Who am I really?”
 I returned with an inner awareness I’d never felt before.
 I sold my business in January 2020 and vowed to use my skills in a way that felt more authentic and in line with my values.
 I’m still an advisor of sorts, I guess – just not the financial kind.
 I’m also still exploring.

 Adventure has always been a part of my life.
-I’ve climbed mountains in Bolivia, Ecuador, Nepal, and Guatemala.
+I’ve climbed mountains in Bolivia, Ecuador, Nepal, Morocco and Guatemala.
 I’ve hiked to Machu Picchu with my 13-year old daughter and swam with sharks in the Galapagos.
 I’ve backpacked through Thailand, Ecuador, Costa Rica, most provinces in Canada and many states in the US.
 I lived in Germany for a year to learn the language.
 I’ve flown to Wales for leadership training and Hawaii for team building.
 I’ve walked almost every inch of road around Thunder Bay where I live with my husband, our two daughters, a seemingly-stoned Old English Sheepdog and Pi, the yappy cockatiel.

-Until then, I invite you to join this group of women who are striving to get off the treadmill and do something meaningful with their lives!
+I invite you to join this group of women who are striving to get off the treadmill and do something meaningful with their lives!
 Come walk with me and let’s discover something more about ourselves together.